-The deadlift is a classic.
-Advanced bodybuilders need weeks to recover from heavy deadlift sessions.
-It’s one of the compound exercises that allow you to lift the most weight.
-It builds your lats, spinal erectors, hamstring, glutes, forearms, traps…etc.
+The deadlift is a classic compound exercise that allows you to lift a significant amount of weight.
+It builds your lats, spinal erectors, hamstring, glutes, forearms, traps and other muscles.

 Q: How big will my legs get?

-Q: How long should I do this routine?
+Q: For how long should I do this routine?

 Q: How long should I rest between sets?